Asset Management

 Project Propagation¶

-- Enabled (Default): Discovered assets inherit the projects of the asset that led to their discovery.
+- Enabled (Default): Newly discovered child assets inherit the projects of their parent asset.

-- Disabled: Discovered assets do not inherit projects from their source.
+- Disabled: Newly discovered assets do not inherit projects automatically.